TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-ipfilter.md

 ## **Recommended Steps**

-### If you are having connectivity issues while using Cosmos DB's IP firewall
+### If you are having connectivity issues with your Cosmos DB account with IP firewall enabled

-You may have not included your IP address or range within the list of whitelisted IP addresses in your account's networking configuration.
+You may have not added your IP address or IP address ranges in your account's firewall and virtual networks settings.
 To configure IP policy-based access control, the user must provide the set of IP addresses or IP address ranges in CIDR form to be included as the allowed list of client IPs for a given database account.
-Once this configuration is applied, all requests originating from machines outside this allowed list are blocked by the server.

 ### If you are having connectivity issues while accessing Cosmos DB through a virtual network (VNet)

 When using subnets, you have to:

-* Enable [Service Endpoints](https://docs.microsoft.com/azure/cosmos-db/vnet-service-endpoint) on the subnet
+* Enable [Service Endpoints](https://docs.microsoft.com/azure/cosmos-db/vnet-service-endpoint) on the subnet.
 * Make sure that the apps or services trying to connect to your Cosmos DB instance sit in the same virtual network and subnet as the Cosmos DB instance.

 ## **Recommended Documents**